eliaswilliams/IntegrationScore/README.md

 The objective of IntegrationScore is to allow researchers working with scRNA-seq data to compare the effectiveness of batch correction methods using a different measure.
-That measure being: in a given batch, are the differentiated expressed genes (DEGs) between clusters somewhat invariant under the batch correction method?
+That measure being: in a given batch, are the differentially expressed genes (DEGs) between clusters somewhat invariant under the batch correction method?
 A measure such as this gives researchers an idea of which genes were significantly changed by the correction algorithm.
 Additionally, this measure can be used to get